Code-Institute-Submissions/60s-band-front-end/README.md

 ## Technologies Used

-* [Cloud9](https://c9.io/login) - Provided a platform for all actual coding and git version control, as well as uploading to Github

-* [HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5) - Provides the basic structure needed for the website to function.
+* [HTML](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5) - Provides the basic structure needed for the website to function.

-* [CSS3](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS3) - Allows the basic website to be styled and reorganised; making it more user friendly.
+* [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS3) - Allows the basic website to be styled and reorganised; making it more user friendly.

-* [Bootstrap 4](https://getbootstrap.com/) - Allows for special structure in the website to make it as responsive as possible.
+* [Bootstrap](https://getbootstrap.com/) - Allows for special structure in the website to make it as responsive as possible.

 * [Google Fonts](https://fonts.google.com/) - Provides a range of fonts more suited to this particular project.